OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/introduction/introduction.md

 The GeoProcessor is designed to handle large datasets and workflows, with features to evaluate and troubleshoot performance.
 Often, a workflow can be processed on a limited dataset and can then be scaled to process large datasets.
+For example, the GeoProcessor can read controlling data from tables and repeat the same analysis steps for each item in a table.

 * The cost of commercial software may be a barrier to adopting geographic information system (GIS) tools, in particular for organizations that use the software on a limited basis.